In the first of a two-part series on how to be an eco-friendly craft beer drinker, I tackle the plastic problem

 The sad reality is that the U.S. is currently facing a recycling crisis that has caused municipalities everywhere to cancel or curtail their curbside collection programs.
 Massachusetts is reported to be among the hardest hit states, with plastic, glass, and paper piling up at recycling facilities or being shipped to landfills as a result of special waivers.
 Due to a ban China imposed on imports of recyclable waste from the U.S., some even fear that recycling could soon become a thing of the past.
 If so, the problems associated with landfills and incineration facilities (air and groundwater pollution, acid rain, creation of dioxins and toxic ash) will only get worse.

 Of course, the ideal would be to avoid plastic packaging all together.
 Although PakTechs are made from recycled materials, ironically, they’re not recyclable through most municipal curbside collection programs.
-Instead, they have to be collected at special drop-off locations that in turn send them to special recycling facilities.
-There is currently no such drop-off center anywhere in Massachusetts.
-Beer’d Brewing in Connecticut is currently in the process of creating a drop-off center at their Stonington brewery, but hasn’t yet found a local recycling facility to work with.
+Instead, they have to be collected at special drop-off locations that in turn are supposed to send them to special recycling facilities.
+There is currently recycling facility anywhere in Massachusetts.
+Beer’d Brewing in Connecticut is currently in the process of creating a drop-off center at their Stonington brewery, but hasn’t found a local recycling facility to work with.
 In Maine, Sebago Brewing has collection bins at all of its locations according to a tweet it posted earlier this month, but it doesn’t appear they have a processor who will accept them either.